Marcos Senna: International career

 Senna was granted Spanish citizenship in early 2006 and was part of the Spanish squad for the 2006 FIFA World Cup and UEFA Euro 2008.
 His debut came on 1 March in a friendly match with Ivory Coast, played in Valladolid.

 In the quarter-finals of the latter competition, Senna scored the third of Spain's four converted penalties, which resulted in the nation progressing to the semifinals at the expense of Italy, winning 4–2 in the shootout.
 He played the full duration of the final – a 1–0 win over Germany – and was named in UEFA's squad for the competition.
 Some pundits and journalists also named Senna as their player of the tournament.

 Senna's first international goal came against Armenia on 10 September 2008, a 4–0 win in the 2010 World Cup qualifying campaign.
 On 20 May 2010, after an irregular season with Villarreal, with several physical problems, the 33-year-old was left out of Spain's final 23-man squad, with FC Barcelona's Sergio Busquets starting in his place as the national team went on to win the FIFA World Cup in South Africa.

+Style of play

+Senna usually played either as a central or defensive midfielder, functioning both as a ball-winner and in a more creative role of deep-lying playmaker.
+As such, his role has also been likened to that of a metodista ("centre-half" in Italian football jargon) in the Italian press, due to his ability to dictate play and assist his team defensively.
+In 2008, Glenn Moore of The Belfast Telegraph noted that Senna was known for his "passing, disciplined positioning, tackling and long-range shooting", praising the midfielder for his "genial personality and commanding performances."
+Senna was also a free kick and penalty specialist.
+Pundits and Senna's international teammates observed that he provided "balance" to Spain's midfield at Euro 2008, by doing the "dirty work", namely helping his team to win back the ball and control possession of the midfield through his work-rate, passing, and ability to occupy space, despite his diminutive stature and lack of physicality; his qualities complemented Spain's tiki-taka passing-based playing style under manager Luis Aragonés.
+Regarding his playing style, Senna commented in 2008: "My style is simple and objective.
+I don't like when players try to do easy things in a complicated way.
+The others help me in my role, but the important factor is that there is a lot of quality in our team and the opponents are worried about all our midfielders.
+There is more space left for me and, as I am a good passer too, that becomes important for the team."
+In addition to his ability as a player, Senna's former New York Cosmos coach Giovanni Savarese praised him for his leadership in 2015.